 DIM can help balance hormones, especially during menopause, by:

 DIM is a powerful hormone-balancer, you can increase your levels by increasing cruciferous vegetable consumption and/or using a supplement such as Hormone Zone.

-Upon first glance, most anyone could tell you that Brussel Sprouts must be healthy.
+Upon first glance, most anyone could tell you that Brussels Sprouts must be healthy.
 And, they are!
 There are many science-backed health benefits of Brussel Sprouts.
-And, with our delicious Keto Zone Bacon Brussel Sprouts recipe, it’s easy to get them all!
+And, with our delicious Keto Zone Bacon Brussels Sprouts recipe, it’s easy to get them all!